 What causes guilt?
 6 possible conditions

-Guilt is our conscience telling us we’ve done something wrong.
-It’s a handy tool to keep us accountable for what we do, yet for some people their conscience blows things out of proportion and overruns their minds with despair, guilt, and remorse.
+Guilt is often defined as our conscience telling us that we’ve done something wrong.
+It’s usually a helpful tool to keep us accountable for what we do.
+People with bipolar disorder and other depressive disorders, however, often experience excessive guilt....
+Read more

-Guilt & Self-Esteem
+Guilt and Self-Esteem

 Helping Your Condition